-Upfront, I want to give credit right away to folks like Jim Collins, who wrote the book Built to Last Petland Pat.
-He also wrote the book The Advantage, Verne Harnish and Mastering the Raqa Feller Habits.
+Upfront, I want to give credit right away to folks like Jim Collins, who wrote the book Built to Last.
+Patrick Lencioni, who wrote the book The Advantage, and Verne Harnish, author of Mastering the Rockefeller Habits.

 Each one of these authors has insightful ideas around this thought of purpose and they’ve definitely influenced the way that I think.

 Why is having a deep purpose for your business important?

 And so let’s dove into this topic here today.
 Why do you think having a deep purpose is so important?